Kotlin/dokka/docs/topics/dokka-plugins.md

 ## Apply Dokka plugins

 Dokka plugins are published as separate artifacts, so to apply a Dokka plugin, you only need to add it as a dependency.
-From there, the plugin extends Dokka by itself—no further action is needed.
+From there, the plugin extends Dokka by itself – no further action is needed.

 > Plugins that use the same extension points or work in a similar way can interfere with each other.
 > This may lead to visual bugs, general undefined behavior or even failed builds.
 However, it should not lead to